-&lt;sup>15 On 5 October 2016, 10 countries (Austria, Bolivia, Canada, France, Germany, Hungary, Malta, Nepal, Portugal and Slovakia) deposited their instruments of ratification, thereby fulfilling the second requirement set in Article 21 (the Parties that have ratified the agreement must account for at least 55 per cent of total global greenhouse gas emissions).
-The fried requirement (mandating that at least 55 Parties must have ratified the
+15 On 5 October 2016, 10 countries (Austria, Bolivia, Canada, France, Germany, Hungary, Malta, Nepal, Portugal and Slovakia) deposited their instruments of ratification, thereby fulfilling the second requirement set in Article 21 (the Parties that have ratified the agreement must account for at least 55 per cent of total global greenhouse gas emissions).
+The first requirement (mandating that at least 55 Parties must have ratified the agreement for it to enter into force) had been met on 21 September 2016, when 31 additional countries formally deposited their instruments during a special event held at the United Nations Headquarters in New York.

 Secondly, the intented contributions contained in the INDCs/NDCs can result in synergies between climate change policy and the international trading regime or, instead, run contrary to the standing rules of the World Trade Organization (WTO), the provisions of relevant Regional Trade Agreements (RTAs), bilateral investment treaties (BITs), and so forth.
 Synergies occur whenever trade openness can enhance and be beneficial to countries' efforts to mitigate climate change, for example by reducing barriers to trade for environmental goods and services or more generally facilitating technology transfer.
 Clashes, on the other hand, are bound to emerge whenever domestic measures modify the conditions of competition and thereby have an impact on international trade, as in the case of regulations, which discriminate like products on the basis of process and production methods (PPMs), introduce trade restrictions to allievate competitiveness concerns, or seek to protect infant low-carbon industries from competition.
-Both trade-restrictive and trade-supportive response measures are covered by the exercise.
+16 Both trade-restrictive and trade-supportive response measures are covered by the exercise.